Today we’re going to look at how to make a mixtape.

 If you need help with how to structure a song, you can check out my guide to songwriting.

 So those are the first three steps you need to carry out when making a mixtape; just two more parts to go!
 After you’ve got all your beats and written all your lyrics, next comes the fun part like getting your mixtape on iTunes using Songcast (free to sign up to).
 Read on for the next few important steps on how to make a rap mixtape:

 4. Go To The Studio And Record Your Songs

-The next step is to go to a recording studio and lay down your vocals.
+The next step is to go to a recording studio and lay down your vocals, all the top rappers do this.
 If you’ve already used a recording studio before, this isn’t anything different then normal.
 You simply go to the studio, record your vocals, pay for the service and that’s it.

 If you haven’t used a recording studio before however, you’ll need to find a suitable one and get in contact with them.
 Let them know you want to record some songs, and that you’ll need them to order the tracks together once all the songs are finished.
 This should be fine with any decent studio.

 Be sure to only book for an hour or two the first time so you can get a feel for how things are run and the quality of the studio.
 If after this you decide to record your mixtape there, book more sessions and finish recording your mixtape over time.